 Causes of PMS weight gain

-How to manage weight gain before period
+How to manage weight gain before your period

-- salt and food with added salt
+- Salt and food with added salt

-- fatty foods
+- Fatty foods

 When does period weight gain go away?

 This shift in hormone levels also may cause a shift in the fluid (water) retention before your period starts.
 That’s why most people lose the PMS weight gain and fit into their clothes again once they get their period.

 The most useful things you can do to alleviate period weight gain from fluid retention are to avoid certain foods, continue to exercise, and drink plenty of water.
 These are some additional options:

 - Magnesium and calcium supplements — magnesium and/or calcium supplements may help to alleviate fluid retention caused by the menstrual cycle.
 A recent study found that low serum calcium and magnesium levels during the luteal phase lead to more severe PMS symptoms, including weight gain and bloating associated with fluid retention.
 It’s important to consult your medical care provider before starting any new medication, including supplements, as they can interact with other medications that you may already be taking.